2019 Cheltenham Results and Reaction

 Defi Du Seuil got Cheltenham Festival favourite backers off to the perfect start in the JLT Novices’ Chase.
 The horse was also recording his second Cheltenham Festival success after winning the Triumph Hurdle in 2017.
 He is owned by popular owner JP McManus and his famous green and gold silks followed-up in the second race with Sire Du Berlais rallying late to land the second Cheltenham result of the day in the Pertemps Network Final Hurdle.

-The Ryanair Chase was next up and it was emotional stuff as jockey Byrony Frost led from pillar-to-post on the Paul Nicholls-trained Frodon to win this day three feature and in the process become the first female Grade One Festival winner.
-A cracking moment and certainly one of the 2019 Cheltenham Festival results highlights.
+The Ryanair Chase was next up and it was emotional stuff as jockey Bryony Frost led from pillar-to-post on the Paul Nicholls-trained Frodon to win this day three feature and in the process become the first female Grade One Festival winner.
+A cracking moment and certainly one of the 2019 Cheltenham Festival result highlights.
 It certainly made your hairs on your back of your neck stand up.

 The Stayers’ Hurdle was the next race to take in and all eyes were on the hot favourite – Paisley Park – as he was looking to follow-up his Cleeve Hurdle success here back in January.
 Last year’s favourite Sam Spinner ran a gallant race to be second, but Paisley Park came with a decent finishing effort to get the job done by 2 ¾ lengths in the end.